terikon/kendo-pouchdb/README.md

 of PouchDB database, with bi-directional synchronization between them.

 DataSource can be with sync with PouchDB local storage, like IndexedDB or Web SQL.
-And server side changes can be pushed into DataSource in real time with CouchDB database.
+And server side changes can be pushed into DataSource in real time with CouchDB database, Cloudant or Couchbase.

 # Table of contents